Table of Contents

 Cincinnati, OH 45999-0007

 Enter the calendar year of the Form CT-1 you are correcting at the top of page 1.
 Enter the calendar year on pages 2 and 3 and on any attachments.
-Be sure to write your name, EIN, “Form CT-1 X,” and calendar year on the top of any attachments.
+Be sure to write your name, EIN, “Form CT-1 X,” and the calendar year you are correcting on the top of any attachments.

 You must enter the date you discovered errors.
 You discover an error when you have enough information to be able to correct it.
 If you are reporting several errors that you discovered at different times, enter the earliest date you discovered an error here.
 Report any subsequent dates and related errors on line 23.